 Did you know that video content gets 20% more attention and reaches 3 times the amount of people than a standard blog post?

-Or that online videos will account for more than 80% of all consumer internet traffic by 2020?
+Or that online videos will account for more than 80% of all consumer internet traffic in 2020?

 There’s no denying it, video is powerful.

-Still, there are some types of video that are more engaging than others.
-That’s why I’ve pulled together a list of the top types of video every business should create.
+Still, there are some types of videos that are more engaging than others.
+That’s why I’ve pulled together a list of the top types of videos every business should create.

 From live video to how-to and thought leadership, the time is now to jump in and get started!

 The Most Engaging Types of Video Content You Need to Create

 Live video is one of the easiest to create and one of the most effective ways to reach your audience online.

 And the data backs this up:

 - 64% of people report having watched a live online video in the past year